blue-mantis/BM-Infinite-Scroll/README.md

 `{{ paginate|infinitescroll(containerSelector="#container", itemSelector="article.item") }}`

-You can also pass any of the additional optional parameters also, like so:
+You can also pass any of the additional optional parameters, like so:

 `{{ paginate|infinitescroll(containerSelector="#container", itemSelector="article.item", finishedMessage="So Long, and Thanks for All the Fish") }}`